kamyashethia/SQLForThePotterhead/Joins.md

 Nice, this returned the same data.
 We've learnt about the `INNER JOIN`!

-## Left Outer Join: Hagrid has some extra pet's, and he's thinking about giving some to the student's as a gift.
+## Left Outer Join: Hagrid has some extra pets, and he's thinking about giving some away as Christmas gifts.
 To do this, he wants to find the names of all the students who don't have pets.
 Can we help him?

 We want all the students who don't have pets.
 Let's start by visualizing this: